sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/asia/india/README.md

 36 years after the Kurukshetra War would put the sinking of Dwarka at 3031 BCE.

-## Vedveer Arya - Manu flood 9200 BC?
+## The Chronology of India: From Manu to Mahabharata - Vedveer Arya - Manu flood 9200 BC?
 Dvaravati sinking 7400 BC?

 Vedveer Arya seems to have compiled a lengthy and comprehensive chronology of India's history worth looking at.
 Hard copy in this folder https://independent.academia.edu/VedveerArya